Surname Law: Rules and contents

 The law gave the right to men to choose surnames as the "head of the household"; however, in his absence, death, or mental incapacitation, women were given this right.
 Additionally, names could not be duplicated in the same district; in case of disputes, the right to a surname was awarded to the family that first claimed it.
 Other articles, such as Articles 6 and 12, provided power to civic registries and prosecutors to challenge or deny surnames that were not in accordance with the Surname Law.

 The surname law specifically forbade certain surnames that contained connotations of non-Turkish cultures, nations, tribes and religions.
-The surname could be suffixed with oğlu, but it was forbidden to use "non-Turkish" affixes, such as: Armenian ian or yan, Slavic of(f), ov or (v)iç; Greek is, dis, pulos, aki; Persian zade; and Semitic mahdumu, veled, Bin, Ben or İbn.
-Names of clans or tribes could not be used or re-used, nor could names "referring to other ethnicities" (such as, for example: Arnavutoğlu, meaning "the Albanian's son"; and Kürtoğlu, meaning "the Kurd's son") or "taken from another language".
+The surname could be suffixed with oğlu, but it was forbidden to use "non-Turkish" affixes, such as: ian or yan (Armenian), of(f), ov or (v)iç (Slavic), is, dis, pulos, aki (Greek); zade (Persian); and mahdumu, veled, Bin, Ben or İbn (Semitic).
+Names of clans or tribes could not be used or re-used, nor could names "referring to other ethnicities" (ex.
+Arnavutoğlu; Kürdoğlu) or "taken from another language".
 The stated aim of this clause aimed to "erase difference, which does not exist in reality.", whereas in reality, the aim was to assimilate various ethnic groups into Turkish identity and erase the plurality of Turkish society.
 In this sense, the Surname Law imposed linguistic uniformity and homogeneity.

-On the adoption of the Surname Law, the requirement for surnames was to become effective on New Year's Day of 1935, and citizens of the Republic of Turkey were given two years to comply.
+On 15 December 1934, decree 2/1720 was passed approving the enforcement of the Surname Law.
+On the adoption of the law, the requirement for surnames was to become effective on New Year's Day of 1935, and citizens of the Republic of Turkey were given two years to comply.
 Many of the regulations of the Surname Law were also mentioned in the Regulation on Family Names (Soyadı Nizamnamesi), which provided detailed guidelines for state registrars and local officials to enforce the law.
-Two follow-up laws related to the Surname Law were passed in November of 1934; one of them, the Law on the abolition of such appellations and titles as efendi, bey, and pasha (Efendi, bey, pașa, gibilakab ve ünvanların kaldırıldığına dair kanun) banned honorific titles that were used in the Ottoman Empire, while the other bestowed the name Atatürk to Mustafa Kemal.
+Two follow-up laws related to the Surname Law were passed in November 1934; one of them, the Law on the abolition of such appellations and titles as efendi, bey, and pasha (Efendi, bey, pașa, gibilakab ve ünvanların kaldırıldığına dair kanun) banned honorific titles that were used in the Ottoman Empire, while the other bestowed the name Atatürk to Mustafa Kemal.
 This latter law simultaneously prevented anyone else in the Republic from adopting the same surname.